-Stabilizing Global Financial Markets Score: 7 At the international level, successive governments have taken a prominent role in attempts to improve the international regulatory framework through international bodies, such as the Financial Stability Board (chaired by the governor of the Bank of England) and the Bank for International Settlements, as well as through the prominent role of the Bank Governor in the European Systemic Risk Board.
+At the international level, successive governments have taken a prominent role in attempts to improve the international regulatory framework through international bodies, such as the Financial Stability Board (chaired by the governor of the Bank of England) and the Bank for International Settlements, as well as through the prominent role of the Bank Governor in the European Systemic Risk Board.
 The United Kingdom has had substantial influence on EU financial reforms, both through government action and in the form of initiatives from the City of London.

-Continued uncertainty about future relations between the United Kingdom and the European Union could affect the United Kingdom's stance on global financial regulation, but the expectation is that UK financial regulation will remain closely aligned with EU and international standards.
+Continued uncertainty regarding future relations between the United Kingdom and the European Union could affect the United Kingdom's stance on global financial regulation.
+Though the expectation is that UK financial regulation will remain closely aligned with EU and international standards.

-The European Banking Agency will move from London to Paris.
+The European Banking Agency will move from London to Paris which will have ramifications on the United Kingdom's proximity to centers of decisionmaking.